dqna64/reactjs-project-tutorial/tutorial.md

 - [ ] Footer
 - [ ] Star input thing
 - [ ] When new place created, scroll to new place card
+- [ ] icons for location and website

 ### Features
 Pages